 If you're using the Title 24 prescriptive method to verify compliance, you won't need to receive approval to utilize these exceptions.
 However, if you're using the Title 24 performance method, you will need approval from the energy engineering group certifying the structure.

 So, as you can see, these exceptions are important to know about when you're installing skylights and sun tunnels in California!
-If you have any questions regarding Title 24, you can find more information on this General Services page of the Division of the State Architect website or by contacting your regional DSA office directly.
+If you have any questions regarding Title 24, you can find more information in the Residential Compliance Manual or by contacting your regional DSA office directly.